AdaCore/gnatcoll-core/docs/xref.rst

 could be ambiguous with aggregate projects), or as a full path.

 In all commands below, whenever the parameter specifies ":file", you can use instead ":file:project" if there are ambiguities.
+It is also possible not to specify the file, in which case the entity will be looked for in all sources of the project.

 Here is the full list of commands supported by gnatinspect: